-Veronica Colondan has championed the field of social entrepreneurship in Indonesia with the establishment of YCAB Foundation (1999) and its affiliates companies in early 2000.
+Veronica Colondam has championed the field of social entrepreneurship in Indonesia with the establishment of YCAB Foundation (1999) and its affiliates companies in early 2000.
 This sustainable model has enabled YCAB to reach out to 2.7 million people through job creation and education provision to underprivileged youth.
 YCAB continues to evolve into a global social enterprise with operation in five other countries namely: Myanmar, Afghanistan and Pakistan since 2013 and in early 2014, Uganda and Mongolia.

 Veronica has a degree in mass communications with honours in Public Relation and received her Master in Social Science from the Imperial College, London and the London of Hygiene and Tropical Disease.
 She is an alumnus of the Global Leadership program at Harvard’s Kennedy School (2009); Leadership Lab at MIT; Social Entrepreneurship at INSEAD and Impact Investment, SAID Business School, Oxford.
 Veronica has also authored several books on youth development and behaviour.